17. Policy Builder Apps

 In addition to the start block, this policy has a container called Outbound Numbers by default (instead of the From Policy container found in a normal Call policy).
 This leads to an Action container that holds a Connect a Call app, configured to Connect an outbound call made by a user to the Requested Number.

-How many Apps can I have in a single policy?
+How many apps can I have in a single policy?

 There is no explicit limit on the components, it's reliant on the amount of configuration and the different types of components you're using, but the rough limit is about 100 components.